 The Master of Science in Management, emphasis in Not for Profit Leadership (MNP) degree program focuses on the theories, models, research findings, and best practices found in the interdisciplinary not for profit leadership studies field.
-Although classical leadership theories, models, and case studies are examined, the emphasis of the degree is practical and applied in
+Although classical leadership theories, models, and case studies are examined, the emphasis of the degree is practical and applied in nature, building cognitive, behavioral, spiritual, interpersonal, and strategic not for profit leadership skills that are applicable to the real-world, issues-based experiences of those working adults enrolled in the program.

-12 CO URSES/ 34 SEMESTER CREDITS (Courses are 3 credits and 6 weeks in length unless noted otherwise) MNP 500A Introduction to Accelerated Graduate Study 1 credit / 2 weeks MNP 521A Not for Profit Organizational Leadership: Theory/Practice MNP 523A Managing Resources in a Not for Profit Environment MNP 522A Leading, Learning & Communicating in a Not for Profit Environment MNP 504A Systems Thinking and the Learning Organization MNP 620A Organizational Ethics, Values, and the Law in a Not for Profit Environment MNP 601A Leading Change and Transformation MNP 602A Leading High Performance Teams MNP 624A The Legal and Regulatory Environment of Not for Profit Organizations MNP 610A Coaching, Mentoring, and Conflict Resolution C MNP 611A Problem Solving and Decision Making MNP 612A Integrated Organizational Leadership Project 3 credits / 7weeks
+12 COURSES/ 34 SEMESTER CREDITS (Courses are 3 credits and 6 weeks in length unless noted otherwise)

+MNP 500A Introduction to Accelerated Graduate Study

+1 credit / 2 weeks

+- MNP 521A Not for Profit Organizational Leadership: Theory/Practice - MNP 523A Managing Resources in a Not for Profit Environment - MNP 522A Leading, Learning & Communicating in a Not for Profit Environment - MNP 504A Systems Thinking and the Learning Organization - MNP 620A Organizational Ethics, Values, and the Law in a Not for Profit Environment - MNP 601A Leading Change and Transformation - MNP 602A Leading High Performance Teams - MNP 624A The Legal and Regulatory Environment of Not for Profit Organizations - MNP 610A Coaching, Mentoring, and Conflict Resolution - MNP 611A Problem Solving and Decision Making - MNP 612A Integrated Organizational Leadership Project 3 credits / 7weeks